dash14/BLOCKoli/README.md

 ## Support me 🌟

 I love to hear from people using it, giving me the motivation to keep working on this project.
-If you find this library helpful, please consider giving it a star ⭐ on GitHub!
+If you find this extension helpful, please consider giving it a star ⭐ on GitHub!

 You may GitHub Sponsors or Buy Me a Coffee if you would like to show some support for this open-source project.
 It will be greatly appreciated!